4 Essential Opto-mechanical Design examples

 Cam Movement

-Opto mechanical design is also essential for zoom and focusing systems that have moving elements which require precision positioning.
+In zoom and focusing systems which have moving elements which require precision positioning relative to one another, opto mechanical design is essential.
 One typical system is a cam zoom system which includes three main components: a front lens group, a rear lens group and a cam mechanism.

 The front lens group is attached into a front carriage and the rear lens group is attached into a rear carriage.
 Both carriages move along rods fitted into a lens housing parallel to the optical axis.